 Box Elder Fascines Grow in Moist Areas such as Edges of Streams, Creeks Ponds, and Swamps

 Samaras hang in clusters, which remain on the tree into the winter months.
 The grain is about 1 1/2 inches long.
 The seeds hang in long chains in the fall and winter, after the leaves have fallen off the tree.
 The seeds attract birds because they provide food in the winter when other food sources are scarce.

 Bark and twigs: The bark is a light grey to yellow-brown, and it darkens with age.
 The twigs on a Box Elder Fascines are Light green or purplish-brown.
 Twigs are stout and sometimes covered with velvety white hairs that are easily rubbed off.

 Uses and History:

 Since the Box Elder Fascines grows fast, its wood is light and weak.
-Ideally used for pulp, inexpensive furniture, and other wooden items.
-Native Americans used to use the lower part of the trunk to make bowls, dishes, pipe stems, poles, and drums.
+They are ideally used for pulp, inexpensive furniture, and other wooden items.
+Native Americans used the lower part of the trunk to make bowls, dishes, pipe stems, poles, and drums.

 Since Box Elder Fascines grow in moist areas, they plant at the edges of streams, creeks, ponds, and swamps.
 They are also planted to provide shade, ground cover and to protect the banks near waterways.